YerongAI/Office-Tool-docs/docs/introduction/download.md

 ## Unpack

 Extract Office Tool Plus to a normal location, such as desktop. **Do NOT run Office Tool Plus without unpacking**.

+## Run

+Double click `Office Tool Plus.exe` to run program.
+You don't need to turn off any antivirus softwares.
+Office Tool Plus is a safe and reliable software.

+## Uninstall

+You can safely remove Office Tool Plus.
+This is a green software, so there is no standard uninstallation procedure, just delete the program files.